The Dorothy Gerber Strings Program: Assistant Director

 Learning provides knowledge while experience produces wisdom.
 Chas' teaching ability has been grown by both his training and employment.
 He has taught students of all ages ranging from children and adult beginners at local schools of music to advanced pre-college and international collegiate programs.

 Chas’ formal training began with Cello Pedagogy taught by Prof. Emilio Colon of Indiana University.
 While earning his Master of Music degree from Western Michigan University, Chas served Prof. Bruce Uchimura as his Graduate Assistant which included teaching MUS-1000 String Methods.
-As a Doctoral student at the University of Oklahoma, Chas assists Dr. Jonathan Ruck while continuing to develop his pedagogical ability.
+As a Doctoral student at the University of Oklahoma, Chas was a cello instructor and chamber music coach at the Norman School for Strings.

 His cello teaching experience includes employment at IU Summer String Academy, St. Olaf’s Cello: An American Experience as their Artist Apprentice, The Kalamazoo Kids in Tune El Sistema Program as Lead Cello Instructor, The Marshall Music Company, The Bay View Music Festival, and the Norman School for Strings all as a cello instructor, and the Interlochen Cello Institute as an assistant.
 Having trained with Grace Field of the Kalamazoo Suzuki Academy, Chas is a Certified Suzuki Cello Instructor and is registered with the Suzuki Association of the Americas.

 While Chas began learning cello at age 5, it wouldn't be until the age of 21 that Chas learned another discipline: the art of teaching the violin.
 Since then, he has taught beginning violin for six different programs.